Worum es bei uns geht

 "When the facts change, I change my mind.
 What, Sir, do you do?" — John M. Keynes

-Everyone has a stake in the future, whether they're aware of it or not.
-And good predictions are one of the very best tests of one's awareness and understanding.
+This group was born from two observations: Everyone has a stake in the future, whether they're aware of it or not.
+And testable predictions are excellent tests of one's awareness and understanding.

 Thus, Future-Tensing (FT) is for the willfully aware: of the future(s), the big-picture, and the mental models to think about such.
 We're a discussion group emphasizing learning, often in a Socratic style, and we value cognitive dissonance as an excellent and demanding teacher — because skepticism should begin with one's own beliefs and world-view.

 Another way to describe FT is, it's about building an actively open mind, often by considering the future(s) — a topic always rife with uncertainty.
 So we learn, teach, and discuss internal perspectives, and external reality.
 Meaning, we build broad understandings of the past, expose our assumptions and mental models in the present, and weigh the uncertainties and conflicting paths of the future.